Legal service provider

 - Back injury disputes including radiculopathy evidence — see back injury guidance and radiculopathy claim guide

-- IME reports, threshold strategy, and insurer pressure tactics
+- IME reports, permanent impairment evidence and insurer reasoning

 What usually goes wrong before workers realise they need help